mattermost/mattermost-load-test-ng/docs/local_loadtest.md

 ### Run coordinator using the API server

-Similarly to what happens for the load-test agents, a coordinator (or more than one) can be created and ran using the API server.
+Similar to what happens for the load-test agents, a coordinator (or more than one) can be created and run using the API server.

 ### Start the API server